 The loan repayment period may go up to 10 years, with several repayment options to consider:

-- Repayment frequencies are monthly, bi-monthly, quarterly, half-yearly and yearly
+- Repayment frequencies are monthly, bi-monthly, quarterly, half-yearly, and yearly.

 Businesses use debit orders to pay their instalments

-Requirements for business term loan
+Requirements for a business term loan

 - Financial statements, to determine the affordability